-Effective media coverage can convey the message that a governor is doing a good job and his or her initiatives have a meaningful, positive effect on the lives of state residents.
+Effective media coverage can convey the message that a governor's have a meaningful, positive effect on the lives of state residents.
 Supportive media coverage can improve a governor's ability to lead by demonstrating to the public the value of his or her service and agenda.
 Negative media coverage can undermine a governor's efforts and could jeopardize his or her re-election.